Touch (1980s band): 1974 - 1979: American Tears, Signing to Atco

-In the early 1970s, Mark Mangold formed the keyboard-driven hard-rock band American Tears with bassist Gary Sonny and drummer Tommy Gunn before being signed onto Columbia Records.
-In 1974, this lineup released their debut album, Branded Bad which failed to chart on the Billboard 200 or produce any hit singles.
-In 1975, Gary Sonny was replaced by Greg Baze and this lineup released their second album Tear Gas which also failed to chart.
+In the early 1970s, Mark Mangold formed the keyboard-driven hard-rock band American Tears with bassist Gary Sonny and drummer Tommy Gunn before signing with Columbia Records.
+In 1974, American Tears released their debut album, Branded Bad which failed to chart on the Billboard 200 or produce any hit singles.
+In 1975, Gary Sonny was replaced by Greg Baze and the band released their second album Tear Gas which also failed to chart.
 In 1977, the band released their final album on Columbia, Powerhouse, which featured new members drummer Glen Kithcart, guitarist Craig Brooks, and bassist Kirk Powers.
 This album also did not chart and American Tears left Columbia.

-In 1978, the band reassembled changing their name to Touch, adding bassist Doug Howard to their lineup, and started making demos to get another record deal.
-They recorded a demo of "When the Spirit Moves You" at the Power Station which caught the attention of Deep Purple and Rainbow manager Bruce Payne who would help them get a deal with Atco.
-Recording for their first album Touch then began with English producer Tim Friese-Greene and would be released in 1980.
+In 1978, the band reassembled, changed their name to Touch, and added bassist Doug Howard to their lineup.
+They began making demos in an attempt to get another record deal, and recorded a demo of "When the Spirit Moves You" at the Power Station.
+This demo caught the attention of Deep Purple and Rainbow manager Bruce Payne, who helped them get a deal with Atco.
+Recording for their first album Touch then began with English producer Tim Friese-Greene.
+This would be released in 1980.

 1980: First Album

-The first single from the album, "When The Spirit Moves You," reached #65 on the Billboard Hot 100 and #77 on Cashbox Top 100.
-The second single, "Don't You Know What Love Is," reached #69 on the Hot 100, #86 on Cashbox and number 1 in some other places.
-"Don't You Know What Love Is" was played heavily on AOR radio stations in the USA during the early 80s and did particularly well on a specialist Melody Maker chart in Great Britain.
-In 1981-82, the band also recorded a second album second that was produced by Todd Rundgren but it went unreleased.
+The first single from the album, "When The Spirit Moves You" reached No. 65 on the Billboard Hot 100 and No. 77 on Cashbox Top 100.
+The second single, "Don't You Know What Love Is," reached No. 69 on the Hot 100, No. 86 on Cashbox.
+"Don't You Know What Love Is" was played on AOR radio stations in the US during the early 1980s and did particularly well on a specialist Melody Maker chart in UK.
+In 1981-82, the band also recorded a second album that was produced by Todd Rundgren but it went unreleased.

 Touch was the first band to play at the inaugural Monsters of Rock festival at Castle Donington racetrack in 1980.
 A live version of "Don't You Know What Love Is" also appeared on the compilation LP Monsters of Rock, documenting performances at the festival.

 Post Break-up

-Mark Mangold has continued to write and record with and for other artists, with one of his earliest collaborators being a then-relatively unknown musician named Michael Bolton.
-This working relationship began when Mangold co-wrote and performed on Bolton's first solo hit, "Fool's Game," which was featured on the latter artist's self-titled 1983 solo album.
+Mark Mangold continued to write and record with and for other artists, with one of his earliest collaborators being a then-relatively unknown musician named Michael Bolton.
+This working relationship began when Mangold co-wrote and performed on Bolton's first solo hit, "Fool's Game", which was featured on the latter artist's self-titled 1983 solo album.
 The song "I Found Someone," another collaboration with Bolton, was initially recorded by Laura Branigan, though it ultimately became a top-10 hit for Cher.

 Furthermore, Craig Brooks also joined Mangold in the studio for Michael Bolton's solo album.
 In addition to being a fellow co-writer on "Fool's Game," Brooks performed guitar and backing vocals for the album.
 The following year, he also contributed by singing on Roger Glover's solo album, Mask.